georgekoliop/documentation/docs/pipeline-components-and-applications/snowbridge/concepts/failure-model/index.md

 ## Failure targets

-When Snowbridge hits an unrecoverable error - for example [oversized](#oversized-data) or [invalid](#invalid-data) data - it will emit a [failed event](/docs/managing-data-quality/failed-events/understanding-failed-events#what-is-a-failed-event) to the configured failure target.
+When Snowbridge hits an unrecoverable error — for example [oversized](#oversized-data) or [invalid](#invalid-data) data — it will emit a [failed event](/docs/managing-data-quality/failed-events/understanding-failed-events#what-is-a-failed-event) to the configured failure target.
 A failure target is the same as a target, the only difference is that the configured destination will receive failed events.

 You can find more detail on setting up a failure target, in the [configuration section](/docs/pipeline-components-and-applications/snowbridge/configuration/targets/index.md).

 ## Failure cases

-There are several different failures that Snowbridge may hit:
+There are several different failures that Snowbridge may hit.

 ### Target failure

 This is where a request to the destination technology fails or is rejected - for example a http 400 response is received.
 When Snowbridge hits this failure, it will retry 5 times.
 If all 5 attempts fail, it will be reported as a 'MsgFailed' for monitoring purposes, and will proceed without acking the failed Messages.
 As long as the source's acking model allows for it, these will be re-processed through Snowbridge again.

 Note that this means failures on the receiving end (eg. if an endpoint is unavailable), mean Snowbridge will continue to attempt to process the data until the issue is fixed.

 ### Oversized data